 Back when I was considering trying my hand at a rational story there were a few ideas I had about what to do it on.
 Animorphs was near the top of my list, and I enjoyed participating in all the brainstorming in /r/rational both because of my love for the source material and how it teemed with such great possibilities.

 Eventually I decided to go with Pokemon, and I’m glad I did for a number of reasons, one of which is that whatever Animorphs story I wrote would have been a feeble shadow of The Reckoning.
 This story is everything I ever wanted in a rational animorphs story, and more importantly, what I didn’t even know I wanted.
 If you’re a fan of the canon work at all, you owe it to yourself to check it out.
-If you’re a fan of compelling characters, interesting plot, and superb writing, you also owe it to yourselves.
+If you’re a fan of compelling characters, interesting plot, and superb writing, you also owe it to yourself.
+In a just world, this story would become even more popular than the canon series, for its excellent and entertaining explorations of rational decision making, the harsh realities of war against a ruthless and intelligent opponent, and the difficulties of figuring out what the right thing to do is when there are no good options.

 Original Web Fiction

-Worm is, simply put, the best superhero story I’ve ever read.
+Worm is one of the best superhero stories I’ve ever read.
 Amazing worldbuilding, characters, plot, fight scenes, powers, everything you could ever want in a realistic “cape” story that I enjoyed even more than any from the Marvel or DC universes.
-Much like The Wire ruined cop shows in general, while Worm didn’t quite make other superhero stories unwatchable, it did render them difficult to take as seriously.
+Much like The Wire ruined cop shows in general, while Worm didn’t quite make other superhero stories unwatchable, it did render them difficult to take seriously.

 Imagine if the God of the Old Testament was real, and speaking parts of his True Name (in Hebrew of course) let you cast magic spells.
 Then imagine corporations patented parts of the Name to monopolize their use, and were resisted by an underground coalition of Unitarian Universalist communist kabbalists.
 Then imagine the whole thing was written like a cross between Douglas Adams and Good Omens.